WaterDropLab/DriveIconMaster/README.md

 # DriveIconMaster
-Change the icons of disks displayed in Windows Explorer
+Change the icons of disks displayed in Windows Explorer.